 Cumin seeds are harvested after the plant’s stalks have been dried.
 After the drying process is complete, the branches are shaken to separate the cumin seeds from the plant.
 From there, the cumin seeds are cleaned of any dirt and are then dried further before they’re packaged and shipped out to sellers.
-During this process, there may be a risk in adulterating the final product, which is why it’s important to know how to look for high quality cumin sources.
+During this process, there may be a risk in adulterating the final product, which is why it’s important to know how to look for high-quality cumin sources.
 High value products such as wild black cumin bring more value at market, so might be mixed with caraway.

 Shopping for Cumin

 When shopping for cumin, it’s ideal to find a provider that restocks their inventory frequently.
-You never know when a grocery store last restocked their spice supplies, so shopping at a spot that is frequently restocking their spices gives you a better opportunity to get your hands on a fresh batch.
+You never know when a grocery store last restocked their spice supplies, so shopping at a spot that is frequently restocking its spices gives you a better opportunity to get your hands on a fresh batch.
 Credible online retailers that offer high quality spices are also great options when shopping for the best cumin spice.
 Check the shelf life stated for the spice bottles as well - anything that says it will last over three years should raise a red flag!

 Cumin Shopping Tips